open-contracting/cardinal-rs/README.md

 - A bid is submitted by multiple suppliers. [#17](https://github.com/open-contracting/cardinal-rs/issues/17)
 - An award is made to multiple suppliers. [#17](https://github.com/open-contracting/cardinal-rs/issues/17)
 - The winning bid is not the lowest bid.
 (This indicator requires the award criteria to be price-only.)

+#### NF035 All non-winning bids are disqualified

+This indicator is skipped if:

+- An award's status is pending or invalid.